This post is part three of the “What’s my credit score?” blog series.

 - Part 4: Five easy ways to help raise your credit score

-At MoneyLion we want to help you achieve financial wellness.
-Our 360 degree approach includes products and tools that’ll give you peace of mind and let you to make smarter financial decisions.
+At MoneyLion, we want to help you achieve financial wellness.
+Our 360 degree approach includes products and tools that’ll give you peace of mind and helps you to make smarter financial decisions.

 If you’ve read part one and two of this series you know how important a credit score is if you’re looking to get a loan, credit card, or even buy a car or home.
-Now we’re going to show you how easy it is to get your own up to date credit score completely free using MoneyLion’s Free Credit Monitoring tool.
-The best part is it’ll take just one minute of your time - less time than it takes to read a typical MoneyLion blog post.
+Now we’re going to show you how easy it is to get your own credit score using MoneyLion’s Free Credit Monitoring tool.
+The best part is it’ll take just one minute of your time to sign up.